BradleyCulley/bradleyculley.github.io/_posts/2025-broken-02-23-Ocean-Boulevard.md

 <p>
 That's how I felt in Hampton.
-More than a sort of passing enjoyment, I felt somehow wholly engulfed by the experience of the ocean.
+More than a sort of passing enjoyment, I felt somehow engulfed by the experience of the ocean.
 </p>